flux-framework/flux-core/doc/man3/flux_child_watcher_create.rst

 ============

 :func:`flux_child_watcher_create` returns a :type:`flux_watcher_t` object on
 success.
-On error, NULL is returned, and errno is set appropriately.
+On error, NULL is returned, and :var:`errno` is set appropriately.

 ERRORS